NixOS/nix.dev/source/tutorials/module-system/module-system.md

 The result of this represents the list of command line arguments to pass to the `map` script.

-## Conditional Definitions and Default Values
+## Conditional Definitions

 In this section, you will define a new option, `map.zoom`, to control the zoom level of the map.

+Since the Google Maps API will infer a zoom level if no corresponding argument is passed, we want to represent that at the module level.
-You will use a new type, `nullOr <type>`, which can take either values of its argument type or `null`.
+To do that, you will use a new type, `nullOr <type>`, which can take either values of its argument type or `null`.

-In this case, a `null` value will use the API's default behavior of inferring the zoom level.

-Here, you will also use `default` from `mkOption`](https://github.com/NixOS/nixpkgs/blob/master/lib/options.nix) to declare your first *default* value, which will be used if the option declaring it is not enabled.

-You will use this option to define another element in `generate.requestParams`, which will only be added if its value is non-null.

-To do this, you can use the `mkIf <condition> <definition>` function, which only adds the definition if the condition evaluates to `true`.

 Add the `map` attribute set with the `zoom` option into the top-level `options` declaration, like so: